 Dr. Koop believes that the reason this alternative treatment is not more widely used is that it seems so simple a procedure as to defy belief that it could work.
 But it does work.
 It is not a cure-all for all types of pain, and it doesn't work for everyone, but the technique enjoys a success rate of 80 to 90 percent.
 He also says, "The nice thing about Prolotherapy, if properly done, is that it cannot do any harm.
 How could placing a little sugar-water at the junction of a ligament with a bone be harmful to a patient?"

-In his book, Prolo Your Pain Away, Ross A. Hauser, M.D (who practices in Oak Park, Illinois) talks about the effects of this method of alternative healing.
+In his book, Prolo Your Pain Away, Ross A. Hauser, M.D, talks about the effects of this method of alternative healing.
 Hauser observed Dr. Hemwell treating his patients, and says that "Almost all the patients I observed improved after one or two Prolotherapy treatments.
 Many said they wished they had known about Prolotherapy years ago."

 Dr. Bruce West, author of Health Alert newsletter, says: "It is a safe, effective, tested, legal, nonsurgical treatment that strengthens joints, tendons, muscles and ligaments.
 And the major side effect of this treatment is the elimination of pain.
 This therapy will increase musculoskeletal (joint) mobility and strength and stop its pain regardless of how many years the stiffness, weakness, and severe pain have existed."